rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MM: None of this would be required with the goals I have in mind.

-BT: I'm coming at it from an implementers standpoint.
+BT: I'm coming at it from an implementer's standpoint.

 MM: We should just have a face-to-face conversation Brian to talk it out.